If you’re looking for some of the best game improvement irons, you’ve come to the right place.

 If you currently have a handicap of more than 25, cavity-back irons will help you improve your game because of the increased forgiveness.

 Many golfers with a handicap of 5 or less, on the other hand, elected to stick with the greatest game-improvement irons rather than upgrade to blade irons.

-The rationale is simple: historically, blades have had superior overall feel, control, and shot-shaping abilities.
-However, modern technology, particularly in recent years, have enabled game-improvement irons to shrink that gap.
+The rationale is simple: historically, blades have had the superior overall feel, control, and shot-shaping abilities.
+However, modern technology, particularly in recent years, has enabled game-improvement irons to shrink that gap.